another pna via wild animal June 15, 2016 | Registered: 12 years ago Posts: 1,471 |

 There are "No Swimming" signs at the lagoon, and no one else was in the water at the

-time of the attack besides the child, Demings said
+time of the attack besides the child

 Declan Salcido, who's on vacation with relatives from San Jose, California, said the "No Swimming"